Last Updated on February 21, 2023 by Bestusefultips

 Step 3: Tap the Download and install.

-Clear Bluetooth Cache to Fix Bluetooth Issues Samsung S23 Ultra
+Method 5: Clear Bluetooth Cache Samsung S23 Series to Fix Bluetooth Issues

-You can clear the cache on S23 to delete temporary files and improve the app’s performance.
+Clear the Bluetooth cache will delete temporary files and improve the app’s performance.

 Step 1: Go to Settings.